fastcheetah/Schoolqanda/ReadMe.md

 I want to use this area for documenting and blogging sometimes Just to let people know how I felt even while building a project like this I dont even know why I do this no one might read this so much things  what if it is a big flop all things that secretly talk in my heart but to be honest Im not scared at all just normal life is a mess even tryna work on myself so I can put more time into this and school

+Procastination at its finest lol couldnt even make blogs.
+Ill try working on planning  my dats and weeks for productivity and success.
+Thank you I want to make this shit My WiFi has finished so I have to watch the way I code because my hotspot cant really handle it